chrlutz/apt-repos/docs/Configuration.md

 ### Url (mandatory)

-This is the Repository-Url that describes the location of the repository.
+This is the global Repository-Url that describes the location of the repository.
 A Repository-Url is typically the URL under which the folders *dists* and *pool* are found.

+This setting is used for all Suites of the repository if there is no suite specific Url-Key provided (see below).

 ### Tags (optional)